Nathaniel-Dominguez/Counting-Prototype/README.md

 - Based on Unity's "Counting Prototype" tutorial
 - Inspired by traditional Japanese pachinko machines
-- Special thanks to KeppyLabs mentors and the Unity community
+- Special thanks to Pachitalk forums, Pachinkoman, KeppyLabs mentors and the Unity community :shipit: